 Matt is tutor and lecturer in ethics at St Mellitus College.
 He is married to Esther, a vicar, and they have two children.
-He enjoys travelling to visit family in Africa.
+He enjoys traveling to visit family in Africa.
 He loves playing cricket and still occasionally bowls straight.

 Areas of Interest